redips/Stack/docs/cookbook/admin_panel/index.md

 ## How to customize the sidebar logo

-To customize the sidebar logo, you need to configure the new template to use using the following configuration.
+To customize the sidebar logo, you need to set new logo template at `sylius_admin.common.component.sidebar.logo` twig hook.
 Choose the YAML or the PHP version.

 ```yaml